fractalide/fractalide-website-styx/content/stake-pool/overview.md

         <img src="/img/roadmap-min/fractal-min.png" />
         <h3>Tezos (XTZ)</h3>
         <p>
             Initially our primary reason for supporting a Tezos (XTZ) stakepool was to gain experience running stakepools before Cardano (ADA) came online.
-We've found the XTZ community to be friendly and full of beans and thus, have decided to keep the XTZ Stakepool a permanent gateway.
+We've found the XTZ community to be friendly and full of beans and thus, have decided to keep the XTZ Stakepool a permanent fixture.
         </p>
         <a class="" href="/stake-pool/tezos-xtz">Currently live</a>
     </div>